-Author, poet, and screenwriter Sherman Alexie was named one of The New Yorker’s 20 top writers for the 21st century.
-The New York Times Book Review described him as “one of the major lyric voices of our time,” and Men’s Journal called him “the world’s first fast-talking, wisecracking, mediagenic American-Indian superstar.”
+Author, poet, and screenwriter Sherman Alexie connects readers around the world to the American Indian experience, making them laugh, cry, and think through his semi-autobiographical writings.
+One of The New Yorker’s 20 top writers for the 21st century, Alexie is, as Men’s Journal describes, “the world’s first fast-talking, wisecracking, mediagenic American-Indian superstar.

-After growing up on the Spokane Indian Reservation in Washington, a college professor recognized Alexie’s "intensity of language, passion, and energy."
-A gifted orator, he tells tales of contemporary American Indian life laced with razor-sharp humor, unsettling candor and biting wit.
+Aleixe grew up on the Spokane Indian Reservation in Washington, but it wasn’t until a college professor recognized his “intensity of language, passion, and energy” that he fully committed to writing.
+Shortly after, his first books of poetry were published, and he began developing into a gifted orator, telling tales of contemporary American Indian life with razor sharp humor, unsettling candor, and biting wit.

 Alexie received Washington State University's Highest Alumni Award, recognizing the importance of his Native American voice to a broad audience, the Katherine Anne Porter Award in Literature, and Pushcart Prize.
-He released Blasphemy, an anthology of new stories and beloved classics, in October 2012.
-Shortly thereafter, Kirkus Reviews, The New York Times, and NPR all included Blasphemy in their lists of the top books of 2012.
 He was recently awarded a 2014 Literature Award by The American Academy of Arts and Letters.